Vyral/base-template/_posts/2019-07-01-community-spotlight-designs-by-angilique.md

 pullquote: >-
-  If you’re an agent looking to add to your resources, a seller looking for help with staging your home, or a homeowner interested in improving your property’s interior design, I highly encourage you to check out Designs by Angelique.
+  If you’re an agent looking to add to your resources, a seller looking for help with staging your home, or a homeowner interested in improving your property’s interior design, I highly encourage you to check out Designs by Angilique.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false